Thomasmclean993/Bujo/Projects/Learn Go/Introduction to Go/Why use go?.md

 If you played with basics of Go, you will notice that the language is not trying to be overly complex or impressive.
 It's just enough to get the job done.

 ## Automatic garbage collection
 Go is a higher-level language with automatice memory management without the need for intervention.
-So you can focus on the more
+So you can focus on the more important aspects without too much compromise on performance.

+## Format
+There is one built in formatting engine, no need to use things like "prettier.js" and there's no need to re-invent the wheel.

+## Built-in testing and benchmarking
+Libraries aren't required for unit-testing or benchmarking so you likely have familiar testing and benchmarking setups when collarborating on variety of projects.

+## Advanced concurrency techniques
+Goroutines are like cheap (performance-wise) virtual threads that can be mutliplexed across real threads.
+Goroutines, channels, mutexes, watigroups etc encourahge patterns that allows parts of your codebase to talk to each other efficiently.
+Go has a vastly improved workflow when compared to concyrrency in anasynchronous platform such as node.js.

+## Networking Api
+go features a dedicated Networking API aims at network programming built into it's library.
+This is part of the external sub-repositories that belong to the Go project.

+##